kjayawar/PROFOIL-UI/README.md

 ## Installation

+Assuming PROFOIL is already been installed, PROFOIL-UI installation could be completed by downloading the files in to the "ui" folder in the PROFOIL installation.
 If you have a Python development environment like Anaconda and PyQt5 already installed, it should be sufficient to run PROFOIL-UI straight away.
 Otherwise a new Python environment can be created, and all the dependencies can be installed via:

 ```sh
 pip install -r requirements.txt